sankar-vs/Employee-Payroll-Service-JDBC/README.md

 #### Ability for Employee Payroll Service to retrieve the Employee Payroll from the Database
 ### Use Case:3
 #### Ability to update the salary i.e.the base pay for Employee Terisa to 3000000.00 and sync it with Database
+### Use Case:4
+#### Ability to update the salary i.e. the base pay for Employee Terisa to 3000000.00 and sync it with Database using JDBC PreparedStatement